-Here’s everything you need to know about fintech investing and why it may be right for you.
+From digital payments to lending technology, here’s everything you need to know about fintech investing and why it may be right for you.

-Investment in fintech: global market breakdown
+Investment in fintech: Global market breakdown

-Investment in fintech: current market status
+Investment in fintech: Current market status

 Making an investment in fintech

 Finally, if you’re serious about making an investment in fintech, there are a number of ways to step into the sector, including exchange traded funds (ETFs) and stocks.

 - The Global X FinTech Thematic ETF (NASDAQ:FINX) launched in September 2016; contrary to its name, it is primarily focused on US companies.

 - Tortoise Digital Payments Infrastructure Fund (CBOE:TPAY) began trading in February 2019 and contains companies that are focused on the digital payment sector, including mobile payments.
 It tracks the Tortoise Global Digital Payments Infrastructure Index.

 The fintech sector has grown considerably over a number of years as more private equity and fintech investors enter the space.
 Companies continue to innovate in finance, the financial industry, fintech trends and, ultimately, capital markets.

 Don’t forget to follow us @INN_Technology for real-time news updates.